Special Educational Needs and Disability (SEND)

 Our Special Educational Needs Co-ordinator (SENCo) is Mrs F. Fargher who manages and co-ordinates all support for pupils with SEND.
 She can be contacted on the school number: 01344 620716 or through the school email: holytrinitysunn@holytrinityprimary.org

-The SENCo works closely with our SEND governor, Mrs J.Taylor, as well as with parents/carers, headteacher, class teachers and teaching assistants (TAs).
+The SENCo works closely with our SEND governor, Mrs J.Steel as well as with parents/carers, headteacher, class teachers and teaching assistants (TAs).

 The SENCO’s role is to: